 NIDA’s unparalleled practice-based learning, connections to industry and culture of innovation have produced some of the world’s most influential and in-demand storytellers across stage, screen and beyond.

-We offer an unmatched range and depth of industry-relevant training across performing arts disciplines including: acting, costume, cultural leadership, design, directing, make-up, musical theatre, props, scenic construction, stage management, technical theatre, voice and writing.
+We offer an unmatched range and depth of industry-relevant training across performing arts disciplines including: acting, costume, cultural leadership, design, directing, make-up, musical theatre, props, scenic construction, stage management, technical theatre, and writing.

 This, along with the Institute’s international networks and deep industry links, ensures our graduates are immediately employable, enjoying successful careers in theatre, dance and opera companies, festivals and events, ﬁlm, television and games production.

 NIDA’s goal is to empower storytellers of all ages and backgrounds, wherever they may be.
 From our acclaimed undergraduate and postgraduate degrees and vocational diplomas, to open short courses; from transformative corporate training and partnerships, to much-loved school programs; from powerful in-studio and online learning to experiences yet to be imagined; NIDA continues to invest in bold new initiatives.

 In addition to our much-respected accredited courses, NIDA is one of the few creative educators in Australia to have also successfully translated these skills for businesses and leaders through our corporate training and commercial partnerships, generating independent revenue streams.